Time in Willow Creek: 6 weeks

 The trio went inside and took seats at a table upstairs.
 Juliana was a little nervous.

 She had never been to a bar or club.
 She only recently turned 18 and never went to the taverns in her village.
-The closest she had ever come to a place where people drank were the village festivals.
+The closest she had ever come to a place where people drank was the village festivals.
 Everyone in the village would come together in a large field to eat, drink, and be merry for a day.
-The festivals were a nice escape from everyday life of poverty and strife.
+The festivals were a nice escape from the everyday life of poverty and strife.
 Festival days were the only days everyone–even the criminals and troublemakers–behaved peacefully.

 “Can I buy you ladies a drink?”